matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 Clients typically need to track the related events alongside the original event they relate to, in order to correctly display them.
-For instance, reaction events need to aggregated together by summing and be shown next to the event they react to; edits need to be aggregated together by replacing the original event and subsequent edits; replies need to be indented after the message they respond to, etc.
+For instance, reaction events need to be aggregated together by summing and be shown next to the event they react to; edits need to be aggregated together by replacing the original event and subsequent edits; replies need to be indented after the message they respond to, etc.